microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/20.qna-with-appinsights/README.md

 to create a QnA Maker service.
 - Follow instructions [here](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/migrate-knowledge-base) to
 import the [sample.qna](sample.qna) to your newly created QnA Maker service.
-- Update [BotConfiguration.bot](BotConfiguration.bot) with your kbid (KnowledgeBase Id) and endpointKey in the "qna" services section.
+- Update [qna-with-appinsights.bot](qna-with-appinsights.bot) with your kbid (KnowledgeBase Id) and endpointKey in the "qna" services section.
 You can find this information under "Settings" tab for your QnA Maker Knowledge Base at [QnAMaker.ai](https://www.qnamaker.ai).
 - Name of your QnA Bot should be "QnABot".
 - Follow instructions [here](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-asp-net-core) to set up your Application Insights service.